architecture-building-systems/CityEnergyAnalyst/validation/thermal_network_matrix/Results/201802_CEA-model-thermal-hydraulic-network.rst

 pipe properties and plant supply temperatures and the thermal and hydraulic losses are simulated in both models
 3. Three test cases are developed in both CEA and Simulink
-4. In this evaluation, only timestepgs 1 - 1658 were considered to reduce simulink model runtime

 +------------------------------------------------------------------+
 | Parameters input to Simulink                                     |